QMCPACK/qmcpack/docs/additional_tools.rst

 ``qmc-get-supercell`` tool determines the optimal tiling matrix that maximizes the Wigner-Seitz radius for a given supercell size.
 It is a C++ executable that is built alongside the QMCPACK executable.
-The algorithm uses an exhaustive search over all possible tiling matrices within a specific range.
+The algorithm uses an exhaustive search over all possible tiling matrices up to a specific range.
+For QMC calculations on individual supercells, this choice is usually optimal in terms of finite-size error for a specific size.

 General use of the tool is as follows:
 ::